 Graduates will acquire the following competencies related to professionalism.

-Be responsive to the whole patient in a manner that supersedes self-interest by respecting the needs, dignity, privacy and autonomy of the patient and by employing strategies to reduce the effect of their own needs, beliefs, values, interests, vulnerabilities, conflicts and biases on patient care.
+Respond to patient needs in a manner that supersedes self-interest, respecting the dignity, privacy and autonomy of the patient, and employing strategies to reduce the effect of one's own beliefs, values, interests, and biases on patient care.

 Gain an awareness of personal biases and engages in reflective, self-monitoring, and change processes to reduce the effect of one's own beliefs, values, interests, and biases on others.

 Apply ethical and legal principles governing medical practice; identify, analyze and address unethical and unprofessional behaviors; maintain appropriate boundaries in relationships with patients and colleagues.